AngelaLop/capp30239_interactive_viz/README.md

 ## Acknowledgments

-This project was developed with assistance from AI coding tools (Cursor AI) for implementation guidance, debugging, and code optimization.
+This project was developed with assistance from AI coding tools for implementation guidance, debugging, and code optimization.

 ### Learning Resources